Lobbyra/webserv/docs/poc/select/README.md

 ## Purpose

-The goal of this Proof Of Concept is to reach the goal and the power of asynchronous programming.
+The goal of this Proof Of Concept is to reach the pros of asynchronous programming.
 Select will give the power to check if a socket is ready to read in it.

 In our project we will use non-blocking FD by changing it with fcntl(fd, F_SETFL, O_NONBLOCK).